penumbra-zone/web/packages/react/README.md

 ## Possible provider states

-On the bare Penumbra injection, there is only a boolean/undefined `isConnected()` state and a few simple actions available.
-It is generally robust and should asynchronously progress towards an active connection if possible, even if steps are performed 'out-of-order'.
+Each Penumbra provider exposes a simple `.isConnected()` method and a more complex `.state()` method, which also tracks pending transitions.
+It is generally robust and should asynchronously progress towards an active connection if possible, even if steps are performed slightly 'out-of-order'.

-This package's exported `<PenumbraProvider>` component handles this state and all of these transitions for you.
-Use of `<PenumbraProvider>` with an `origin` or `injection` prop will result in automatic progress towards a `Connected` state.
+This package's exported `<PenumbraContextProvider>` component handles this state and all of these transitions for you.
+Use of `<PenumbraContextProvider>` with an `origin` or `provider` prop will result in automatic progress towards a `Connected` state.

 During this progress, the context exposes an explicit status, so you may easily condition your layout and display.
 You can access this status via `usePenumbra().state`.
-All possible values are represented by the exported enum `PenumbraProviderState`.
+All possible values are represented by the enum `PenumbraState` available from `@penumbra-zone/client`.

-Hooks `usePenumbraTransport` and `usePenumbraService` conceal this state, and unconditionally provide a transport or client.
+Hooks `usePenumbraTransportSync` and `usePenumbraServiceSync` conceal this state, and unconditionally provide a transport or client.

 `Connected` is the only state in which a `MessagePort`, working `Transport`, or working client is available.